The Master of Fine Arts in Creative Writing is accepting applications for fall term.

 * Recommendations from non-academic employers may be submitted.
 Please ask referees to speak to your writing experience, your educational experience, your work experience, and/or your ability to thrive in a low-residency graduate program.
 Please contact Dr. Emily Carr, Director, with any questions about recommendation letters.

 4. The writing sample should reflect your best creative work.
 Please stay inside the page/poem maximums described in the “Overview” above.
-The writing sample and statement of objectives must be uploaded as separate files (MS Word or PDF format).
+The writing sample and statement of objectives must be uploaded as separate files (PDF format).

 We are looking for writing samples that accurately reflect the breadth and depth of your writing, and, if you write in more than one genre, encourage you to include work from more than one genre.
 Please do not feel limited by the genre you have identified in the application; we want to read the work that you feel best represents you as a writer.